Figedi/sops/README.md

 # SOPS

-Minimal Sops re-implementation for decrypting sops files directly w/ node.js
+Minimal Sops re-implementation for decrypting sops files directly w/ node.js w/o any sops-dependencies

 ## Why?
 I needed a quick way to decrypt sops-encoded files loaded w/ node.js without going through child-process hacks

 ## Features

-This library in no way supports all sops-versions and is only tested on 3.4.x.
+This library in no way supports all sops-versions and is only tested on 3.9.x.
 It does not implement encoding, although this could probably easily added.
-An example, not complete version is found in sopsUtils in the specFiles.
+An example for encoding, but by all means not complete, is found in `sops.spec-utils.ts`

 *Use this at your own risk*
 I've used this in several production projects in a k8s-context in GCP (through GCP KMS).